 Whether you’re a new driver or looking to save some cash, picking up the right car insurance policy is vital.
-You don’t want to overpay, but you also need quality coverage in the event of an accident.
+You don’t want to overpay, but you also need quality coverage in the event of an accident and that’s where Freeway Insurance comes in to give you great coverage, affordably.
 That’s especially true for accidents involving a personal injury.
 Here are a few tips to help you find the best policy, according to the experts at jasondmills.com.

 The Annual Check

 You should shop around for quotes at least once a year.
 You might be surprised to find that you stand to save hundreds over the course of six to twelve months.
 Keep in mind that you’ll need to speak with an agent for an exact quote, but online sources provide a close estimate.

 Now that you have a ballpark idea on how much you could save, compare each quote with your current insurance.
 Look at the bodily injury and property damage coverages.
 Do these quotes provide the same type of coverage for less?

 If the answer is no, keep in mind that minimum coverage offers minimal protection.
 You want to find a balance between your premium and what your insurer covers after an accident.
 You should also see what they offer.
 For instance, you might have money to put towards and accident lawyer if needed.

 When shopping around, don’t bother with small insurance companies.
 This tip isn’t about the money you stand to save, but the coverage and customer service you can expect.
 Top-rated companies make it easier to file a claim, make payments, and handle non-claim issues.